Teardrop support group

 Welcome to the Teardrop Support Group Website.
+We are sorry you have found a need to be here.

 Teardrop is a voluntary organisation under the auspices of Northumbria Healthcare NHS Foundation Trust.
-It is affiliated to SANDS (Still and Neonatal Death Society) and supports bereaved parents and relatives of babies who have been lost through miscarriage, stillbirth, neonatal death or termination of pregnancy because of fetal abnormality.
+It is affiliated to SANDS (Stillbirth and Neonatal Death Society) and supports bereaved parents and relatives of babies who have been lost through miscarriage, stillbirth, neonatal death or termination of pregnancy because of fetal abnormality.

 A wide geographical area is covered which extends to cover the whole of Northumberland and North Tyneside.
 Offer of support is given to all those who lose a baby and this amounts to very significant numbers over the years.